Let's discuss the grey area of SELLING within your content.

 The content marketing rule: inform to sell, rather than just sell

-Let's be honest here: we product content to engage customers and make money - it's business after all.
+Let's be honest here: we produce content to engage customers and make money - it's business after all.
 However, a much better approach is to produce content that informs to sell, rather than just to blatantly sell.

 That's the objective: be a key opinion leader on specific topics, so that when your potential customers are seeking relevant information, you're the one answering them.
 This means that when they go to make that buying decision, you become an strong option.